 We decide to head on.

-As we head to the mountains the road turns to 20 kmph.
+As we head to the mountains the road turns to 20 Kmph.
 Sometimes the road has huge holes in it.
 It gets dark and lonely.
-There is very little traffic as it is too step for RV and camper vans coming from Greece.
+There is very little traffic as it is too steep for RV and camper vans coming from Greece.

-I am so glad with the extreme steep decline on the morning drive that we stopped the night before.
+I am so glad about the extremely steep decline on the morning drive that we stopped the night before.

 I am so glad that I am over the worst of Albanian roads.

 However Albanian drivers go as fast as they can when the police are not around.

 Be careful of 20 Kmph signs as police often hide with radar guns.
 Or they just pull you over for the heck of it – either to talk to a woman, to practice English, or I was told for a bit of cash – but I don’t know if that is true.

 To finish off our adventure I enter Sarande and guess what?